Shappow/web-server-ts/README.md

 You will get the json file of the headers of your request on your browser's page or terminal.

 If the route is wrong you will get a simple response with 404 status code.

+# For docker :

+- Install docker if already not done.
+We advise you to use also docker desktop to have a good view of what is happening with your containers and images
+- Get into the cloned repository :
+- To build the first image use :
+  > docker build -t [nameofyourimage] -f Dockerfile.1 .
+- To build the second image use :
+  > docker build -t [nameofyourimage] -f Dockerfile.2 .
+- To run the image use :
+  > docker run -it --rm -p [ThePortYouWantToUse]:[ThePortYouWantToUse] -e PING_LISTEN_PORT=[ThePortYouWantToUse] [nameofyourimage]